zaproxy/zap-api-docs/source/includes/welcome.md

 ### API URL Format

-The API is available via `GET` and `POST` endpoints and the response is available in `JSON`, `XML`, and `HTML` formats.
+The API is available via `GET` and `POST` endpoints and the response is available in `JSON`, `XML`, `HTML`, and `OTHER` (custom formats, e.g. HAR) formats.
 All the response formats return the same information, just in a different format.
 Based on the use case, choose the appropriate format.
 For example, to generate easily readable reports use the HTML format and use XML/JSON based response to parse the results quickly.

 The following example shows the API URL format of ZAP: